- The average cost of car insurance in Rhode Island is $2,061 a year or $172 per month, based on our data analysis.

 State minimum car insurance in Rhode Island

-Rhode Island’s car insurance laws require a minimum coverage of $25,000 in bodily injury liability per person, $50,000 in bodily injury liability per accident and $25,000 in property damage liability.
+In Rhode Island, minimum car insurance requirements include $25,000 of bodily injury liability per person, $50,000 of bodily injury liability per accident and $25,000 of property damage liability.

 In Rhode Island, you can get state minimum car insurance for $646 per year.
 However, this minimum coverage doesn’t offer enough protection.
 Drivers can add other types of insurance, such as comprehensive and collision, increase their liability limits and buy personal injury coverage for added protection.